Exact orbifold fillings of contact manifolds: Restrictions of singularities

-Let $\cM_{x,y,z}$ denote the compactification of the above moduli space, where $x\in \{\check{\gamma}^2_0,\check{\gamma}^1_1\}$, $y\in \{(p_1,(\tau)),(p_2,(\tau))\}$ and $z=\displaystyle\lim_{s\to -\infty} u$ is a non-constant orbit.
+Let now $\cM_{x,y,z}$ denote the compactification of $M_{x,y,z}$.
 As our Hamiltonian is type (I) which is not strictly Morse-Bott, the only potential problem in the compactification is when the cylindrical end of $x$ develops a breaking involving a constant orbit.
-However, this implies that the remaining part has negative energy due to our choices of $y,z$, hence such situation cannot in fact happen.
+However, this implies that the remaining part has negative energy due to our choices of $y$ and $z$, hence such situation cannot in fact happen.
 Moreover, there is no constant curve concentrated in a singularity in the compactification $\cM_{x,y,z}$, since we assume that $z$ is non-constant.
 Therefore, there is no transversality issue for $\cM_{x,y,z}$.